 Doctors do not know what causes a person to develop trichotillomania.

 Some people report that hair pulling helps to alleviate boredom or stress.
-According to an article in the American Journal of Psychiatry, some people may pull their hair as a way to deal with adverse emotions.
+According to an article in the

 Doctors do know that certain factors can increase a person’s risk of developing trichotillomania.
 These risk factors include: